concur1/pl_compare/README.md

 │ Columns in base and compare     ┆ 3     │
 │ Columns only in base            ┆ 0     │
 │ Columns only in compare         ┆ 1     │
-│ Columns with schema differences ┆ 1     │
+│ Columns with schema difference... ┆ 1     │
 └─────────────────────────────────┴───────┘
 >>> print("schemas_sample()")
 schemas_sample()